ericwbailey/ericwbailey.website/source/published/thoughts-on-embedding-alternative-text-metadata-into-images.md

 At a high level, storing alt text as metadata is not a bad idea.
 In fact, reading the sentiment expressed makes me happy.
 It is a step above indifference or downright hostility—two frustratingly common reactions to asking someone to describe their images with text.

-That said, the framing and presenting of the “storing alt text as metadata” idea as a technological concept itself also has some things to think through.
+That said, the framing and presenting of the “storing alt text as metadata” as a technological concept itself also has some things to think through.
 Let’s unpack it.

 ## How this feature envisioned